 Monkey Beach

 One sad sight was the polluted beach with plastic bottles and various other litter lying around.
 The monkeys living amongst this.
 We saw a baby monkey picking up a plastic water bottle and nibbling at it.
-For this reason, please make sure that when you are leaving the Monkey Beach, or any other beach, that you have taken all your odds and ends with you and that you haven’t left something behind which might be harmful to the animals or the environment.
+For this reason, please make sure that when you are leaving Monkey Beach, or any other beach, that you have taken all your odds and ends with you and that you haven’t left something behind which might be harmful to the animals or the environment.

 Bamboo Island

 This is a remote island with sparkling white sand all around its perimeter and crystal clear waters.
-Its beauty is astonishing and you will have an extraordinary exotic experience.
+Its beauty is astonishing, and you will have an extraordinary, exotic experience.
 As this is one of the most touristic islands, we suggest you go early in the morning or later in the afternoon, when the island isn’t inundated with tourists.
-Usually, the tours with many people do not stay long on the island and so no one strays far.
-So, if you find yourself there surrounded by many people it would be a good idea to walk as far away as possible from the disembarkation area so that you may enjoy this exotic island undisturbed.
+Usually, the tours with many people do not stay long on the island, and so no one strays far.
+So, if you find yourself there surrounded by many people, it would be a good idea to walk as far away as possible from the disembarkation area so that you may enjoy this exotic island undisturbed.

 Viking Caves

 The famous and impressive Viking Caves are located in the northeast section of the island under a high cliff.
-You can rent a longtail boat from the Tonsai harbour, or you can include it in the beach tour which goes around the island.
+You can rent a longtail boat from the Tonsai harbour, or you can include it in the beach tour, which goes around the island.

 The history of these caves is very interesting.
 They have earned their name from the drawings on the cave walls by Scandinavian sailors.
-It is said that during a terrible storm these sailors found shelter in the caves and during their stay created impressive drawings on the cave walls.
-The storm destroyed their ships and while waiting for help they survived by eating the birds in the caves.
+It is said that during a terrible storm, these sailors found shelter in the caves and during their stay, created impressive drawings on the cave walls.
+The storm destroyed their ships, and while waiting for help, they survived by eating the birds in the caves.

 Mosquito Island

 This island has impressive and interesting spots for scuba diving and snorkeling.
-It has obtained its name from the swarms of mosquitoes and insects which make their presence more intensely felt during the evening hours.
+It has obtained its name from the swarms of mosquitoes and insects, which make their presence more intensely felt during the evening hours.
 We strongly suggest that you bring along an insect repeller to avoid getting bitten.

 Scuba Diving

 A simple dive in the sea park with special professionals costs around 2500 baht, whilst you could also combine it with the well-known shipwreck KledGeaw at a package cost of 3100 baht.
-Furthermore, in order to enter the sea park you have to pay an extra price of 400 baht per person.
+Furthermore, in order to enter the sea park, you have to pay an extra price of 400 baht per person.
 Just make sure to book your dive on a day without wind so that the ocean depth is clear.
-You should also try to go diving in a less frequented area because due to the intense activity, the sea life is disrupted and the fish hide.
+You should also try to go diving in a less frequented area because, due to the intense activity, the sea life is disrupted, and the fish hide.

 *Prices are indicative of the period when we visited the islands and may have changed.

-Αs far as the central island Ko Phi Phi goes we have the following experiences and activities to recommend:
+Αs far as the central island Ko Phi Phi goes, we have the following experiences and activities to recommend:

 Thai Massage

 One thing the Thai are very well known for is their massage.
 It’s impossible not to try it as the island is full of shops that offer it.
-If enduring discomfort isn’t your cup of tea do not try the Thai Massage as it is quite uncomfortable.
+If enduring discomfort isn’t your cup of tea, do not try the Thai Massage as it is quite uncomfortable.
 Just choose a relaxing massage with a beautiful essential oil.
 The prices are quite logical, so if your first one does not satisfy you, try again in another shop.
 The shops offer a huge variety.

 View Point

 There are 3 Viewpoints, each one with its own unique view.
-For us, the best choice was ViewPoint 2 from which one can best see the shape of the island which forms an H, and from where we enjoyed the sunset.
+For us, the best choice was ViewPoint 2, from which one can best see the shape of the island, which forms an H, and from where we enjoyed the sunset.
 Do not forget to take water with you or buy it before ascending the path.
-Also take insect repellent with you to avoid getting bitten.
+Also, take insect repellent with you to avoid getting bitten.

-The route isn’t at all difficult since the path and stairs have all been pedestrianised and there are many congenial stops.
+The route isn’t at all difficult since the path and stairs have all been pedestrianised, and there are many congenial stops.
 As soon as you reach ViewPoint, you will be asked to pay a ticket of 30 baht in order to continue.

 Reggae Βar

 This is a legendary bar on the island, with the Muay Thai arena as its special feature.
-In this shop you may have a drink or some food, watch a match of national martial arts or even participate in a match.
+In this shop, you may have a drink or some food, watch a match of national martial arts, or even participate in a match.

 In our case, we visited this shop for two nights.
-The first night was to get to know the place and the goings-on there and the second for Stratos to participate in a boxing match.
-After a display of professional MuayThai athletes, the shop people go around the tables encouraging the clients to have a match together, with the necessary protective accessories.
-Hence, Stratos appeared the second night determined to go on the arena (where he was duly beaten).
+The first night was to get to know the place and the goings-on there, and the second was for Stratos to participate in a boxing match.
+After a display of professional Muay Thai athletes, the shop people go around the tables, encouraging the clients to have a match together, with the necessary protective accessories.
+Hence, Stratos appeared the second night, determined to go to the arena (where he was duly beaten).
 I’m sure he’ll never forget that night!
 And the excuse was that he had eaten too many shrimps and ice cream half an hour before!! Τhe positive outcome of the evening was that we won a bucket with a bottle of alcohol in it.

 Nightlife

-Wander around the narrow streets, enjoy your drink at a bar and live the island’s nightlife. Τhe main Nightlife attraction without a doubt on Phi Phi islands, is Loh Dalum Bay.
+Wander around the narrow streets, enjoy your drink at a bar, and live the island’s nightlife. Τhe main Nightlife attraction without a doubt on Phi Phi islands, is Loh Dalum Bay.
 During the night is transformed from a long, tranquil beach to a huge beach party, throughout its stretch.
-Shops such as Slinky Bar offer spectacular fireshows, professional acrobatics and various games such as Libo.
-People can participate in most of these activities and in some cases they are rewarded with shots of alcohol.
+Shops such as Slinky Bar offer spectacular fire shows, professional acrobatics, and various games such as Libo.
+People can participate in most of these activities, and in some cases, they are rewarded with shots of alcohol.
 The prices are pretty low.
-Throughout the island you will see people carrying a small bucket with the drink of their choice inside.
+Throughout the island, you will see people carrying a small bucket with the drink of their choice inside.

 Excursion to Phuket

-Where to Eat
+Where to eat

 Whoever has tried Thai food has surely tried their lightly cooked dishes, with the strong spicy taste.
-These colourful dishes have their fanatic followers and on the Phi Phi islands you will try these genuine tastes.
+These colourful dishes have their fanatic followers, and on the Phi Phi islands you will try these genuine tastes.

-On the whole their cuisine is based on seafood as most of the locals are fishermen.
-As you roam around the island you will see stalls and vendors selling seafood.
-We suggest you stay away from those stalls as their products are all day in the sun and one could get food poisoning.
+On the whole, their cuisine is based on seafood, as most of the locals are fishermen.
+As you roam around the island, you will see stalls and vendors selling seafood.
+We suggest you stay away from those stalls as their products are all day in the sun, and one could get food poisoning.

 Below we list a few places where we enjoyed cheap, tasty food: